XYHZJU/XYHZJU.github.io/_pages/about.md

 I am a master student from KTH Royal Institute of Technology in the program of Master of System, Control and Robotics (my academic email in KTH: <a href="mailto:yuhanx@kth.se">yuhanx@kth.se</a>) from 2022 through the 3+2 program between Zhejiang University and KTH, and expect to graduate in July 2024.
 Currently I am doing my master thesis in EPFL (my academic email in EPFL: <a href="mailto:yuhan.xie@epfl.ch">yuhan.xie@epfl.ch</a>) , lab [LTS4](https://www.epfl.ch/labs/lts4/).

 In 2023, I obtained my bachelor degree in Automation in Zhejiang University with the honor of "outstanding graduate students", my bachelor thesis is about long-term forecastiing of the burn through point in the sintering process by deep learning method, supervised by [Prof. Xinmin Zhang](https://scholar.google.com/citations?hl=zh-CN&user=1M8fnscAAAAJ&view_op=list_works&sortby=pubdate).
 During my bachelors, I am also interested in the RoboCup competition.
-I was a team member of the [ZJUNlict](https://github.com/ZJUNlict) from Autumn 2021 to summer 2022.
+I was a team member of the [ZJUNlict](https://github.com/ZJUNlict) from Autumn 2021 to Summer 2022.

 In the same year, I was nominated the KTH-One-Year-Scholarship, and went to EPFL from the Autumn 2023 through the SEMP exchange program.
 I joined LTS4 as a project student, and finished my semester project with [William Cappelletti](https://williamcappelletti.github.io/) on graph representation learning for epilepsy diagnosis.
 My master thesis is about improving the alignment between self-supervised learning task and downstream tasks in time series, supervised by [Prof. Pascal Frossard](https://www.epfl.ch/labs/lts4/people/people-current/frossard/) (thesis superviser from EPFL) and [Prof. Cristian Rojas](https://www.kth.se/profile/crro) (thesis examiner from KTH).